Can you see why I love saris?

 Aug & Sep 2017: In the Islamic Gallery--An Iridescent Exchange: Fashion & the Fantastic Along the Silk Road

 In 2016, in addition to performing around town, I performed and gave storytelling sessions in the Indian art galleries in the Saint Louis Art Museum.
 In 2015, I gave readings of my work at Southwest Illinois College--East St. Louis and Washington University (at a memorial for Professor of Classics Emeritus Kevin Herbert).
 I also gave a workshop entitled A Mosaic of Many Hearts--on Indian literature, myth, and dance--at the Saint Louis Art Museum.
+(Yes, I love that title so I decided to use it again!).

 In addition I have given many dance demonstration/workshops around St. Louis in many different corporations and universities/cultural institutions.